Several days ago I came across a very interesting and visually effective exercise showing what privilege in the US looks like.

 The country is yours.
 The Op-ed by Deepak Thapa about the plight of Tamangs and the arrogance and bigotry of even current high-caste government officials.

 The Invisible Doko.
 The blog post identifies the “subtle benefits of khas privilege” in the country.
-(Khas are the hill high caste Hindus — the Brahmins and the Chhetris.)
+(Khas are the hill so-called high caste Hindus — the Brahmins and the Chhetris.)

 For the People.
-In this op-ed Promod Mishra argues “unearned [structural] privilege and mindset has stifled their [the hill high caste Hindu’s] creativity, locked their genius and killed their nobler thoughts” among other things.
+In this op-ed Promod Mishra argues “unearned [structural] privilege and mindset has stifled their [the hill so-called high caste Hindu’s] creativity, locked their genius and killed their nobler thoughts” among other things.

 Additional References (added after publication of blog because of relevance):